lbain/lucybain/source/blog/2015/04-23-js-amd-commonjs.md

 ```
 define( // AMD specific method used to define a module
-  'stats', // name of the module (this is optional)
+  ’stats', // name of the module (this is optional)
   ['math'], // dependency, same name as module above
-            // it's an array since there can be more than one
+            // it’s an array since there can be more than one
   function() {
     var module = {
       average: function(x, y) {